 Yellow Magic Orchestra’s second album is a triumph, refining their sound into a synth-pop juggernaut.

 1980, not reviewed

 Yellow Magic Orchestra’s first live album went to #1 on the Japanese charts.
 The band are supported by synth technician Hideki Matsutake and Akiko Yano.

 Yellow Magic Orchestra’s third album has markedly different editions.
 The Japanese edition is comprised of half new songs and half of skits, the latter performed by the Snakeman Show, labelmates of Yellow Magic Orchestra.
 The integration of skits into albums became popular in 1980s and 1990s hip hop; to the best of my knowledge X∞MULTIPLIES is the first album with multiple skits.
-It’s hard for skits to hold up to multiple listens but they do fit thematically, following YMO’s tendency to poke fun at western stereotypes.
+It’s hard for skits to hold up to multiple listens but they do fit thematically, following YMO’s tendency to poke fun at Western stereotypes of Japan.